duckyith/startup/notes.md

 - fg (bring to foreground to ctrl+c to kill)
 - host=http://localhost:3000 (I think this means connect to whatever is on port 3000)
 - also you can press f5 in vs code to run index.js and then run vite to simulate it. (npm run dev (o to render, q to quit))

+## Service

+to see your services running:
+- pm2 list
+- pm2 logs <service>

 # CS260 – Midterm Review Notes